splunk/SA-ctf_scoreboard/README.md

   * Click green “Submit Changes” button.
   * Check that “Question Summary” panel at the bottom for sanity.
   * Verify the start/end times by visiting View -> Q&A and inspecting the NiceStarttime and NiceEndTime columns.

+15. Disable access to the questions for the ctf_competitor role.
+  * Go to Boss of the SOC Admin app and load Edit->Question Access dashboard.
+  * The current status of questions will be displayed.
+Disable access until immediately before you are ready to begin the deck, then enable it.